mmeysenburg/ccla-babbage/_posts/2023-11-30-slide-rule.md

 The app will technically work on mobile, but works best when viewed from a browser on a desktop or laptop computer.
 Maximize your browser, and then refresh the page, to get the largest slide rule your screen is capable of drawing.

-Click and drag to rotate either the inner dial or the cursor; toggle which one with the button in the lower left.
-The button in the lower right can be used to lock / unlock movement as needed.
+Click and drag to rotate either the inner dial or the cursor; toggle which one with the button on the left.
+The button on the right can be used to lock / unlock movement as needed.

 <script src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/1.9.0/p5.js">
 </script>